Things to Know Before Buying a Mitre Saw

 There’s no two ways about it, the saw blade on even the best mitre saw creates a lot of dust that you don’t want on the floor or in your lungs.
-Most mitre saws have a dust port in the back that will empty in a bag or, even better, into a vacuum system that sucks most of the dust away from the workpiece.
+Most mitre saws have a dust port in the back that will empty into a dust bag or, even better, a dust extraction system that hooks up to a vacuum to suck most of the dust away from the workpiece.

 Staying Safe with your Mitre Saw

-Mitre saws are one of the safest power tools you can own, as long as you keep your hands out of the way of the blade and make sure all the guards are in place and you use the clamps to hold down the workpiece.
-Always wear eye and ear protection when in operation.
+Mitre saws are one of the safest power tools you can own, as long as you keep your hands out of the way of the blade.
+Ensure all the guards are in place and you use clamps to hold down the workpiece.
+Always wear eye and ear protection when operating a mitre saw.